Ledgerback/DGSF/Grants/Optimism--Foundation_Mission_Request.md

 **What makes your Alliance best-suited to execute this Mission?**

-- Our alliance proposed the DAO Index, ...
+- Our alliance proposed the DAO Index, a set of principles that act as a standard for DAOs, and an assessment tool to assess adherence to those principles, which is used to benchmark and compare DAOs.
-- As part of the DAO Index, we conduct qualitative and quantiatative assesments of DAOs to provide a holsitic basis for benchmarking and comparing DAOs
-- We seek to improve our methods, and one way of doing so, is providing more quantiative measures, including concentration metrics, to give us a more holistic understnading of DAOs
+- We have published academic articles on DAOs
-- We have (maybe Val?) researched DAOs f
+- We have practical experience working in DAOs
-- We have assisted DAOs in the past, monst notably, Decred with an update to their consitutino in 2019.
+- We have assisted DAOs in the past, monst notably, Decred with an update to their constitution in 2019.

 **Please describe your proposed solution based on the above Solution Criteria (if applicable):**

 - Determine concentration metrics relevant to DAOs,
-- Analyze the Token House and Citizen’s House for each concentraion metric,
+- Analyze the Token House and Citizen’s House for each concentration metric,
-- Share our results publicly via dashboards and publications
+- Share our results publicly via dashboards, publications, and data repository
-- [...]

 **Please outline your step-by-step plan to execute this Mission, including expected deadlines to complete each peice of work:**

-- Conduct a literature review to find concentration metrics (e.g., Banzhaf Power Index for voting power, Palma Ratio and Herfin-... for economic power) relevant to DAOs
+- June - July 2024: Conduct a literature review to find concentration metrics (e.g., Banzhaf Power Index and Shapley-Shubik Index for voting power, Palma Ratio and Herfindahl-Hirschman Index for economic power, betweenness centrality for networks) relevant to DAOs
-- Determine appropriate concentration metrics at multiple levels, including governance and communications, to apply to  Token House and Citizen’s House
+- July - August 2024: Determine appropriate concentration metrics at multiple levels, including governance and communications, to apply to  Token House and Citizen’s House
-- Develop Jupyter notebooks covering our quantitative analyses of concentration metrics, as applied to  to  Token House and Citizen’s House, and share our results publicly via dashboards and publications
+- August - September 2024: Develop Jupyter notebooks covering our quantitative analyses of concentration metrics, as applied to the Token House and Citizen’s House, and share our results publicly via dashboards and publications
-- Compare analyses of Optimism with other DAOs to determine standards for concentration metrics
+- September - October 2024: Compare analyses of Optimism with other DAOs to determine standards for concentration metrics

 **Please define the [critical milestone(s)](https://gov.optimism.io/t/grant-policies/5833) that should be used to determine whether you’ve executed on this proposal:**

-- [...]
-- [...]
+- We shared publications on our analyses by September 2024
+- We shared publications on comparisons of Optimism with Other DAOs by October 2024
+- We shared dashboards on our analyses by September 2024

 **Please list any additional support your team would require to execute this mission (financial, technical, etc.):**

-- Assistance recruiting new team members skilled in data science and poltiical science
+- Assistance recruiting new team members skilled in data science and political science
 - Assistance from the Optimism Governance team

 **Grants are awarded in OP, locked for one year.
 Please let us know if access to upfront capital is a barrier to completing your Mission and you would like to be considered for a small upfront cash grant:** _(Note: there is no guarantee that approved Missions will receive up-front cash grants.)_